lgw2/lgw2.github.io/_teaching/csci132-fall-2022/syllabus.md

 ### SmartyCats

+I will post information about SmartyCats tutoring here when it is available.

 ### Computer Science Success Center
 There are free tutors available in Barnard 259.
 More information [here](https://www.cs.montana.edu/student-success-center.html).

 ### Discord server

+All course communication will be through our course Discord server.

 ### Course outcomes
 By the end of this course, students should be able to: